millerdev/WorQ/readme.txt

 TODO

 - Deferred.ignore_result
+- Task(..., id=...) - Do not allow duplicate task ids in Queue
 - process.WorkerPool should work with MemoryQueue (pass results back to pool)
-- Do not allow duplicate task ids in Queue
-- Rename (Redis|Memory)Queue to TaskQueue (like WorkerPool)
 - Remove status junk (simple to implement externally, adds cruft to task interfaces)
 - Deferred.wait should continue waiting if its value is a Deferred
     - Deferred should be picklable